arx-deidentifier/arx-contributors/README.md

 ## External libraries

 ARX uses several external libraries that can be found in the respective lib-folders.
-Moreover, the development of ARX has inspired the creation of several additional libraries which are now used by ARX:
+Moreover, the development of ARX has inspired the creation of several additional libraries which are now used by the software:

 * [SWT Preferences](https://github.com/prasser/swtpreferences) A preferences dialog for SWT.
 Created by Fabian Prasser.
 * [SWT Knob](https://github.com/prasser/swtknob) A knob widget for SWT.
 Created by Fabian Prasser (with contributions from Florian Kohlmayer).